z2lai/react-emotion-multi-step-form/README.md

 required | boolean \| string | `true` | Specifies whether or not the input is required - default is true.
 Instead of `true`, a custom error message can be provided (as a string) to replace the default error message, "The [name] field is required!"

 #### `<TextInput>`
 The component to be used for text inputs.
-It has all of the [common props] and the following props.
+It accepts the [base props](https://github.com/z2lai/react-emotion-multi-step-form#base-props) and the following props:

 **Props**
 Name | Type | Default | Description